plangrid/react-file-viewer/README.md

 `errorComponent` react element [optional]: A component to render in case of error instead of the default error component that comes packaged with react-file-viewer.

+`unsupportedComponent` react element [optional]: A component to render in case the file format is not supported.

-So, to use this component, you might do the following:
+To use a custom error component, you might do the following:

 ```
 // MyApp.js